porter7678/rubiks-cube/README.md

 ![](Rubik'sGif.gif)

 # Group Theory
 One of the challenges of this project was finding a convenient way to number the different faces of the Rubik's Cube.
 The faces were numbered using the mathematical principle of modular congruence.
-This allowed us to idenitfy what type of piece we were working with (middle edge, corner, etc).
+This allowed us to identify what type of piece we were working with (middle edge, corner, etc).